ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/indie-bay-snacks-months-supply-prize.markdown

   \ these crunchy, satisfying bites are a delicious source of fibre and protein.
 As\
   \ well as containing fewer than 100 calories per portion, they’re also vegan, with\
   \ no artificial colours or flavours!</p>"
-section3-content: "<p>We call them snacks with benefits!
-If you can’t wait to try\
+section3-content: "<p>If you can’t wait to try this amazing range of tasty snacks,\
-  \ their amazing range of tasty snacks!
-Enter the form below and you could be taking\
+  \ complete the form below and you could be taking home a month’s supply of Indie\
-  \ home a month’s supply of Indie Bay Snacks PLUS a tote, a lanyard & a card holder!</p>\r\
+  \ Bay Snacks PLUS a tote, a lanyard & a card holder!</p>\r\n<p>Good luck!</p>"
-  \n<p>Good luck!</p>"
 entry-title: "Win a month's supply of Indie Bay Snacks PLUS a tote, a lanyard & a\
   \ card holder!"
 entry-content: "Enter the draw to win a month's supply of Indie Bay Snacks PLUS a\